DDDOlga/MissingUserManuels/READ/README.md

 The beginning of the line is marked with a folio number followed by the line number with ), i.e. “69r7)”.
 The ends of the lines do not have any particular mark up unless a. a word is split into 2 lines, in this case it is connected with “=” sign, standing at the end of the first line; and b. when a part of the folio on the right is missing, in this case it is marked as ///.
 (No occurrence fo far.)

 #### Sandhi
 One can separate already in the preliminary upload the parts of the composite words with “-” sign, except the places where they overlap on a vowel.
 There is also a possibility to encode the vowel sandhi of the kind “ā~ā,a a~”, where ā is the vowel where two words overlap, and ~ā,a a~ is its interpretation as ā=a+a.
-However, these did not work well for my case and I believe that this work is to be done once palaeography is sorted out.
+However, these did not work well for my case and I believe that this work is to be done once palaeography is sorted out.I am trying to modify this file

 From adding an item in READ to the palaeographic report